 - Visiting students are required to check their Rosemont email regularly.

-- Community members interested in taking courses as visiting students should complete the form on the reverse of this informational page
+- Community members interested in taking courses as visiting students should complete the form downloadable above.

 - Visiting students may be required to provide transcripts from previous institutions to support their request to take an upper-level course or a course with prerequisites.